input-output-hk/iodb/doc/store_format.md

 - section with keys, its size is **number of keys** * **key size**

+- section with value size & offset pair,
-- section with value sizes and offsets, its size is **key count** * (4+4)
+    - section size is **key count** * (4+4)
-    - value offsets are within this Update, not from start of the file
-    - size is int, -1 size is tombstone
+    - value size is int, -1 size is tombstone (deleted key)
-    - offset is int, single update can not be larger than 2GB
+    - value offset is int,
+        - single update can not be larger than 2GB
+        - value offset is counted from start of this update, not from start of the file

 - **versionID** - byte[] - version of current update